 The beach does what it says on the tin, it’s a patch of beach in a volcanic area, resulting in piping hot water flowing under the sand to the ocean.
-The idea is to dig a hole and the water that filters in is mighty warm, just like a hot tub.
+The idea is to dig a hole and the water that filters up is mighty warm, just like a hot tub.
 We’d heard about this beach and its volcanic properties from various people along the way and knew we wanted to check it out.
 We nailed the timing that day, we woke up super early to catch the low tide and sunrise from our hot tub.
 Arriving just as another couple were leaving and offered us their pre-dug hole.
 Score!
 Really lucky since we hadn’t realised just how hot the water was and digging by hand would have resulted in some very burnt hands.

 As nice as the idea of a hot tub on the beach is, the reality is bloody roasting!
 Too hot to actually get into for a long while (Michael, poor boy, didn’t know his limits and had burnt red feet for the next few days).
 We had to add a bit of ocean water to cool it down.
 Once settled in, we witnessed a most beautiful sunrise with the perfect light along the shore.
 Michael was in his element digging holes and creating defences from the ever approaching tide.
 Eventually the tide came in and we were defeated, alas, onto the next beach of the day!

 Cathedral Cove beach was really beautiful, because of our early start we seemed to get there at the perfect time of day when it was almost deserted.
 Waking up for sunrise really has its perks!
 It was a really warm, sunny day so we attempted a little swimming, although the world was warm, the water was a little on the chilly side.
 Fingers crossed for warmer waters in Australia!